Jean Vendome, a Pioneer in Creative Jewelry

 In the pursuit of new shapes, he combined raw crystal settings and sculptures with geodes, indulging his passion for mineralogy which he shared with his friend, the writer Roger Caillois.
 The shapes and sizes of these minerals reflected his taste for eccentric and flamboyant forms that catch the eye and the light – they are themselves journeys and worlds to explore.
 The contrast between straight and jagged, smooth and rough, lines and curves, precious and raw, creates something amazing that touches us physically.
 The chromatic richness of his palette, with fluctuations between warm and cold colors, enhanced his innate understanding of the material.
 By juxtaposing all these elements like a vast mosaic of otherworldly memories, he creates abstract, metaphysical, and poetic compositions never before seen in jewelry-making, which evoke the four elements: earth, water, air, and fire.

 The private collections on display will emphasize the visionary side of his creations.
 One hundred and thirty pieces will be on show, including Aléna Caillois’ wonderful necklace.
-The retrospective will also feature pieces from public collections at institutions including the Musée des Arts Décoratifs in Paris and the Museum of Fine Arts in Boston, as well as the sword of the academician Roger Caillois, on special loan from the Musée des Confluences in Lyon.
+The retrospective will also feature pieces from public collections at institutions including the Musée des Arts Décoratifs in Paris, as well as the sword of the academician Roger Caillois, on special loan from the Musée des Confluences in Lyon.

 The exhibition will showcase a wide range of his pieces.
 Visitors will be able to retrace his innovative exploration of shapes and his avant-garde approach to changing scale and traditions in order to adapt his jewelry for the modern and liberated women of the 1970s.
 Jean Vendome’s prolific creations resonate like a poetic and meaningful echo of the major artistic movements of the second half of the 20th century.
 From kinetic pop art to the dream of the Apollo 13 space mission, his jewelry pieces evolved into Constellations, Aurore Boréale and Espace during the 1970s.
 The geometric shapes of the skyscrapers in Les Tours betray his passion for urban architecture and the race upwards.
 The 1980s were the years of “imaginary walks”, where he played on the mimetic analogy of agates, fragments of eternity, and matte and polished gold jewels with “phantom” quartz, rutilated quartz and dendritic agate.
 The 1990s are marked by the use of ever stronger colors, which Jean Vendome called his “vagrant” or “wild” colors.
 It was a time of escapism and dreaming.